 The long-term goal of Safety Standdown is to empower and inspire a community of aviation professionals to continuously seek knowledge, integrate new information in everyday practice, and share new findings with others in the industry.

 Eugene Cernan Safety Award

 Launched in 2012, this award recognizes an individual who integrates Safety Standdown principles in daily decisions and takes personal responsibility in learning, applying, and sharing knowledge above and beyond minimum safety regulations.
-The winner will also receive the coveted Omega Speedmaster Professional “Moonwatch”; the one and only watch worn on the moon by Captain Eugene Cernan, last man to walk on the moon.
-In 2013, winners won a personal dining experience with Captain Cernan!
+The winner receives a traveling and personal award, as well as the coveted Omega Speedmaster Professional “Moonwatch”; the one and only watch worn on the moon by Captain Eugene Cernan, last man to walk on the moon.
+In addition, winners enjoy a personal dining experience with Captain Cernan!
 Go to our Safety Award page for more details.